The organization seen as a social

 Human Elements or Inputs

-The businessmen in the organization, their managers
+The businessmen in the organization, their managers and subordinates

-values, behaviors, and thoughts.
+and thoughts.

 Relation with other elements or inputs: